Rewettable Canvas Pipe Lagging

-A 14.5 oz fiberglass lagging canvas that is easily installed over pipe insulation to conceal the fibers that may be considered a health concern if airborne.
+Rewettable Canvas Pipe Lagging is a 14.5 oz fiberglass asbestos pipe wrap that is easily installed over asbestos pipe insulation to conceal the fibers that are considered a health concern if airborne.

-The lagging canvas is made out of fiberglass cross woven thread that is embedded with an inorganic rewettable coating.
+The rewettable pipe lagging is made out of fiberglass cross woven thread that is embedded with an inorganic rewettable coating.
 Once moistened, the rewettable coating becomes sticky and hardens once it dries.

-This product is tested to withstand a maximum operating temperature of up to 1000F.
+This insulation lagging is tested to withstand a maximum operating temperature of up to 1000°F.

 Per Yard: 60" wide x 3ft long* (for less than 5 yard orders)